Swathi Muthyam: Production

 Arun Kumar and Venkatesh were the production designers for the film.
 The film was shot for nearly 70 days near the shores of Rajahmundry, Torredu, Tadikonda, Pattiseema, Chennai, and Mysore.
 Allu Arjun did a small role as one of the grandsons of Kamal Haasan.

-The scene where Haasan dances like someone who cannot dance took so many days to get it "rightly wrong", as Haasan is a seasoned dancer.
+The scene where Haasan dances like someone who cannot dance took so many days to get it "wrong rightly", as Haasan is a seasoned dancer.

-Initially, the team had approached actress Sridevi for the role of Lalitha, but she declined due to a packed shooting schedule, as she was continuously working in Bollywood.

 Soundtrack

 The music was composed by Ilaiyaraaja.